orgicus/PBGUI/README.md

 		preview.loader.filters = on ? [shaderFilter]:[];
 	}

-PBGUI.as provides an extended example.
+<a href="https://github.com/orgicus/PBGUI/blob/master/src/com/disturbmedia/pb/PBGUI.as">PBGUI.as</a> provides an extended example.

+### Notes ###

+Not all controls have been thoroughly tested, so watch out, here be bugs!
+In case you run into any, plase provide details on the <a href="https://github.com/orgicus/PBGUI/issues">Issues</a> page.